gabrielfalcao/couleur/README.md

-# couleur - colored terminal tool for python
+# couleur - ANSI terminal tool for python, colored shell and other handy fancy features
-> Version 0.1
+__Version 0.1__

+__Couleur__ is a handy tool to play around with ANSI features in a unix terminal

 ## Nutshell